A guide to Suprime-Cam exposure times

 Saturation is almost inevitable for broad-band observations with Suprime-Cam.
 The large pixel size of the instrument and light gathering power of the primary mirror produce high count rates per pixel, and a number of bright stars will always be present in the large field of view, even at high Galactic latitudes.

-The following table shows saturation magnitudes (defined as >80 000 e-) for different exposure times in good seeing (0.5''), when approximately 10% of the light from an unresolved source falls in the peak pixel.
-Also listed in the last column is the time it takes for the sky background to reach the CCD satuation level.
+The following table shows saturation magnitudes (defined as >150 000 e-) for different exposure times in good seeing (0.5''), when approximately 10% of the light from an unresolved source falls in the peak pixel.
 A moderately dark sky (approximately 3 days from New Moon) has been assumed.
+Magnitudes for the Johnson-Cousins filters are on the Vega system, and those for the SDSS filteres, narrowband filters, and a Y band filter are on the AB magnitude system.

 Filter Sky brightness